Impacts

 Dollars Invested

-Since its establishment in 2014, Northwest Oregon Works has invested more than $6M in local workforce programs, businesses, and individuals throughout the five-county region.
+During the Program Year 2023-2024, Northwest Oregon Works invested $1,387,842 in local workforce programs, businesses, and individuals throughout their five-county region.

 People Trained